The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 87

-The following loop reads the results for all games, counts the number of goals, and stores the result in a list.
+The following loop reads the results for all games, counts the number of goals in each one, and stores the results in a list.

 goals = []